Table of Contents

 There was a period of reorganisation that took several years.
-The new ACMF was not formally recognised until 2 years after Federation.
-Even then there was a period of years before full amalgamation occurred.
-Even after 1903 some Queensland units continued to wear State insignia until 1910.
+The new Australian Commonwealth Military Forces (ACMF) was not formally recognised until 2 years after Federation.
+Even then it took a period of years before full amalgamation occurred.
+Some Queensland units continued to wear State insignia until 1910.

 Australian Commonwealth Military Forces: 1903-1916

 The Department of Defence took over control of the Commonwealth’s military forces on 1st March 1901, soon after Federation.
 Under Major General Sir E.T.H.
 Hutton, the new Commonwealth Military Forces were brought into existence and formally recognised from 1903.
 Under the Defence Act of 1903, permanent soldiers could not be ordered to fight abroad.
-This meant that during WW1 and WW2 it necessitated the raising of an all volunteer AIF (Australian Imperial Force).
+This meant that during WW1 and WW2 it was necessary to raise of an all volunteer AIF (Australian Imperial Force).

 Australian Military Forces: 1916- 1980